StenioVenancius/Componente-de-Resultado/Readme.md

 Welcome to my solution to the Results Summary Component challenge in Frontend Mentor (https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV/hub).
 This Readme will serve as your guide to understanding this project; it will be based on the template provided by the Frontend Mentor platform itself.
 <br>
 <br>
-Without further ado, I want to thank you for taking the time to visit my project! :D
+Without further ado, I want to thank you for taking the time to visit my project!

 ------------------------------------------------------------------------------------------------------------------------------------------------